Dougsworth/CV/README.md

-﻿# CV

-## Youtube tutorial: learning to use opencv and pycharm to create  ~virtual paint~
+Learning to use opencv and pycharm to create  ~virtual paint~